-Aquaponic vegetables refer to vegetables that are cultivated in self-sustaining systems, where grow sites receive water from a reservoir containing live fish.
+Aquaponic vegetables refer to vegetables that are cultivated within self-sustaining systems, utilizing water from a reservoir containing live fish to nourish the growing areas.

 The fish provide nutrients to the plants, and in turn, the plants clean the water for the fish.